 Jasper

-acquired the Artist’s breakthrough American
+acquired the artist’s breakthrough American

-Flag Painting, a Gift of Philip Johnson in honor of Alfred H.
+Flag painting, a gift of Philip Johnson in honor of Alfred H.

 Barr, Jr.

-"When Jasper Johns made Flag,
+When Jasper Johns created Flag,

 the dominant American